serverless/blog/posts/2017-09-12-event-driven-serverless-app-local-dev-exp.md

 **Note**: You might wonder what happened to the **Event Gateway** and the **Emulator** setup.
 That's where the Serverless Framework makes it all come together.
 Keep reading.

-With Serverless Framework already installed, we will see how to use the Event Gateway and the Emulator that provides a centralized event hub and a much needed local development environment.
+With Serverless Framework already installed, we will see how to use the Event Gateway and the Emulator in order to provide a centralized event hub and a much needed local development environment.
 The newly added `serverless run` command downloads and runs the necessary components.

-Before we use `serverless run` command, we need to first login to the Serverless Application Platform using the `serverless login` command:
+Before we use the `serverless run` command, we need to first login to the Serverless Application Platform using the `serverless login` command:

 ```bash
 $ sls login